 While in the Old Testament period, there was a physical tabernacle and several temples, there is no need for a physical structure any longer.
 Instead, God’s people are built together to become that temple.
 A temple in which God dwells.

 A Holy Priesthood

-Later Aaron and his descendants are set apart from the rest of the nation to serve as priests at the Tabernacle and later the Temple (Ex.
-28:1; 29:9).
-They are specifically set apart for the task, bathed, given special clothes, and dedicated.
-They are instructed in the proper sacrifices to make.
+Later Aaron and his descendants were set apart from the rest of the nation to serve as priests at the Tabernacle and later the Temple (Ex.
+28:1, Ex.
+29:9).
+They were specifically set apart for the task, bathed, given special clothes, and dedicated.
+They were instructed in the proper sacrifices to make.
 And they were given the means to relay God’s will to the people.